fiee/generic_django_project/README.rst

 I normally work with FeinCMS_ and its medialibrary_, this is reflected in my setups.

-My webserver of choice is Nginx_ with gunicorn_, since my virtual server is always low on memory.
+My webserver of choice is Nginx_ with gunicorn_.

 ------------